MediaComem/das-public/dataset/README.md

 ## Instructions

 1. Download the Pubmed OA collection, e.g. via their FTP service: https://www.ncbi.nlm.nih.gov/pmc/tools/ftp.
 Optionally sample it using the [sample_dev_set.py](sample_dev_set.py) script (or use the development dataset of 1000 articles which is provided in the [dev set folder](dev_set)).
-2. Setup a MongoDB and update the [config file](config/config.conf).
+2. Setup a MongoDB and update the [config file](config/config.conf) or run `docker compose up` with the current config.
 3. Run the [parser_main.py](parser_main.py) script, which will create a first collection of articles in Mongo.
 4. Run the [calculate_stats.py](calculate_stats.py) script, which will calculate citation counts for articles and authors and create the relative collections in Mongo.
 5. Run the [get_export.py](get_export.py) script, which will create a first export of the dataset in the [exports folder](exports).